-This Aviation Strategic Plan conveys the vision and direction of the NPS aviation management program for the next five to 10 years.
-The plan was developed by aviation subject matter experts in collaboration with stakeholders and other field personnel.
-The plan identifies priorities, strategies and emphasis areas that will ensure a continued safe, efficient, effective, and supportive aviation program.
+A strategic plan conveys the vision and direction of a program for the next five to 10 years.
+The National Park Service will soon be releasing a strategic plan in effect for 2017 through 2021.
+The strategic plan will identify priorities, strategies and emphasis areas that will ensure a continued safe, efficient, effective, and supportive aviation program.
 It will serve as a communication tool and framework for managers and users to work together toward common goals affecting the NPS.

 Aviation Plans are an Essential Part of the Mission Planning Process

 Mission planning is required for all flights as identified in Departmental and NPS policy.
 The Chief of Party, fleet pilot, park aviation manager, dispatcher, or flight manager, may be responsible for compiling the information needed, however the planning process is generally a cooperative effort between all parties involved in the flight.